2012 National League Division Series: Game 5

 The Reds' Mat Latos and the Giants' Matt Cain were locked in a pitchers' duel for four innings.
 In the top of the fifth, Brandon Crawford tripled home Gregor Blanco, who singled to lead off, to open the scoring.
 Angel Pagan then reached on an error by Zack Cozart, allowing Crawford to score the second run of the inning.
 After a walk to Scutaro, Sandoval singled to load the bases.
 Buster Posey then crushed a 2–2 pitch from Latos off the facing of the second deck for a grand slam and a 6–0 lead.
 The Reds slowly chipped away the lead.
 In the bottom of the fifth, a hit-by-pitch and single was followed by Brandon Phillips's two-run double.
 Next inning, Ryan Ludwick's leadoff home run made it 6–3.
 In the ninth, a one-out walk and single was followed by Ludwik's RBI single.
 The Reds brought the tying run to the plate in the sixth, seventh, and eighth innings, and the winning run to the plate in the ninth inning.
 With two men on and the Giants clinging to a two-run lead, Sergio Romo retired Jay Bruce on a harmless fly ball to left after a 12-pitch duel.
-Romo then settled down and struck out Scott Rolen to give the Giants the victory.
+Romo then settled down and struck out Scott Rolen (in what would be the final at-bat of his Hall of Fame career) to give the Giants the victory.
 The Giants became the second National League team to rally from an 0–2 Division Series deficit to advance to the Championship Series (the other being the 1981 Los Angeles Dodgers) and first in Major League Baseball to advance by winning three games on the road.
-Cincinnati joins the 1984 Chicago Cubs and 1981 Houston Astros as the only National League teams to blow a 2–0 lead in a best–of–five series.
-This series also joins the 2010 ALDS matchup between the Texas Rangers and the Tampa Bay Rays as the second MLB postseason series in which the road team won every game.
+Cincinnati joined the 1984 Chicago Cubs and 1981 Houston Astros as the only National League teams to blow a 2–0 lead in a best–of–five series.
+This series also joined the 2010 ALDS matchup between the Texas Rangers and the Tampa Bay Rays as the second MLB postseason series in which the road team won every game.
 The Reds to date have yet to win a postseason game at Great American Ball Park (0–4) and a six-game home losing streak in the postseason, losing their last two at Riverfront Stadium/Cinergy Field in the 1995 NLCS.